What is Tapping and EFT?

 - Tapping is a broader term that can refer to any technique that involves tapping on the body, on one or several different points.
 Tapping is also used in other modalities, for example, EMDR and Body Talk.

-- EFT follows a structured protocol.
+- EFT follows a structured protocol that involves setup phrases, reminder phrases, and measuring and testing intensity throughout the process..
 It involves tapping on specific meridian points on the body while using the client’s words using detailed techniques depending on the issue being addressed.

 General vs Specific: